We are here to help you! Call us: +1-833-422-5585

 Myths And Misconceptions About Mental Health

 Anxiety, depression, and trauma have affected billions throughout the world.
 Nearly one in five U.S adults are tribulated with mental illness.
-Despite a hike in cases, there is still a strong stigma around mental health.
+Despite a hike in cases, there is still a strong stigma around.
 Society is embedded with stereotyped views about mental ill-health.

-Some believe mental health problems are dangerous, while others underrate them.
-Mental health can affect a person’s thinking, feeling, mood or behavior, but it is not limited to depression, anxiety, schizophrenia, or bipolar disorder; instead, it’s more than that.
+Some believe problems are dangerous, while others underrate them. this can affect a person’s thinking, feeling, mood, or behavior, but it is not limited to depression, anxiety, schizophrenia, or bipolar disorder; instead, it’s more than that.

 Mental health and physical health are inextricably linked.
-Though mental pain is less dramatic and often strikes in silence, it’s most common and harder to bear.
-Alcohol detox centers have debunked some taboo topics and dispelled some misconceptions and myths about mental health.
+Though mental pain is less dramatic and often strikes in silence, it’s more common and harder to bear.
+Alcohol detox centers have debunked some taboo topics and dispelled some misconceptions and myths about.

-Common misconceptions about mental health seem innocuous, but they can be wrenching and devastating in many ways.
-Mental health myths perpetuate toxic stereotypes and biases that may keep alcohol or even sober to come forward and ask for help.
+Common misconceptions about mental health seem innocuous, but they can be wrenching and devastating in many ways. myths perpetuate toxic stereotypes and biases that may keep alcoholics or even sober to coming forward and asking for help.

 Myth 1